 The first place I visited was Cardiff Market, which was great because I got there early enough to avoid a big crowd.
-There was a great variety of interesting stalls including things like Indian spices, vintage records, palm reading, fresh produce, and my personal favorite, the yarn shop.
-It was called the Wool Pack, but she had a massive collection of acrylic yarn (all of the shelves on the left side), which I got a beautiful teal skein from.
+There was a wide variety of interesting stalls selling things like Indian spices, vintage records, palm readings, fresh produce, and (my personal favorite) the yarn shop.
+It was called the Wool Pack, but she had a massive collection of acrylic yarn (all of the shelves on the left side), from which I purchased a beautiful teal skein.

 After getting lost (thanks, Google Maps) and having to ask for directions at a craft beer shop, my first food stop was at Crumbs Kitchen.
 It was worth the hassle though, because I had a very good lunch there.
 The first floor of the restaurant is a bit chaotic, due to that being where the orders take place, but there is a second story with extra seating away from the main crowd.
 I got the chili over brown rice, with rose lemonade and chocolate cake.
 The chili and rice was filling and just what I needed for keeping me warm on that dreary wet afternoon.
 The serving was huge though, and I ended up taking half away for my dinner later.

 I gotta admit, part of the appeal of Cardiff was being a Torchwood fan.
 I never managed to get into Doctor Who (though I still find Weeping Angels terrifying), but I was addicted to Torchwood when I found it in Netflix.
 Because of this, I decided to brave the rain and wind and march two miles from my hotel to the area where they shot the show.
 It was odd to look at all these buildings in real life when before I’ve only seen them in panoramic filmed shots.
 Definitely worth a trip if you’re a fan.